okian/kofft/web-spectrogram/README.md

 startRenderLoop(canvas, analyser, "logarithmic"); // or "linear"
 ```

+## Microphone Input

+The spectrogram can visualise live audio from a microphone in addition to files.

+**UI:** Use the **Mic** button to toggle capture and the adjacent list to choose an input device.
+When a file is playing and the mic is enabled, both sources are combined in the same spectrogram.

+**API:** Obtain a `MediaStream` with `getUserMedia`, create a `MediaStreamAudioSourceNode`, and connect it to the analyser used for rendering.

 Refer back to this file whenever you need details on the available options and how to use them.